Hailiang Education Group (NASDAQ:HLG) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Hailiang Education Group (NASDAQ:HLG – Get Rating) in a research report report published on Friday morning.
+StockNews.com assumed coverage on shares of Hailiang Education Group (NASDAQ:HLG – Get Rating) in a research report released on Saturday morning.
 The brokerage issued a hold rating on the stock.

 Hailiang Education Group Company Profile (Get Rating)